Kenesaw Mountain Landis: Banning the Black Sox

 Regardless of the verdict of juries, no player that throws a ball game; no player that undertakes or promises to throw a ball game; no player that sits in a conference with a bunch of crooked players and gamblers where the ways and means of throwing ball games are planned and discussed and does not promptly tell his club about it, will ever play professional baseball.
 Of course, I don't know that any of these men will apply for reinstatement, but if they do, the above are at least a few of the rules that will be enforced.
 Just keep in mind that, regardless of the verdict of juries, baseball is competent to protect itself against crooks, both inside and outside the game.

 According to ESPN columnist Rob Neyer, "with that single decision, Landis might have done more for the sport than anyone else, ever.
 Certainly, Landis never did anything more important."
 According to Carney, "The public amputation of the eight Sox was seen as the only acceptable cure."
 Over the years of Landis's commissionership, a number of the players applied for reinstatement to the game, notably Jackson and Weaver.
 Jackson, raised in rural South Carolina and with limited education, was said to have been drawn unwillingly into the conspiracy, while Weaver, though admitting his presence at the meetings, stated that he took no money.
 Both men stated that their play on the field, and their batting percentages during the series (.375 for Jackson, .324 for Weaver) indicated that they did not help to throw the series.
-None was ever reinstated, with Landis telling a group of Weaver supporters that his presence at the meetings with the gamblers was sufficient to bar him.
-Even today, long after the deaths of all three men, efforts are periodically made to reinstate Jackson (which would make him eligible for election to the National Baseball Hall of Fame) and Weaver (deemed by some the least culpable of the eight).
+None was reinstated during their lifetimes, with Landis telling a group of Weaver supporters that his presence at the meetings with the gamblers was sufficient to bar him.

+Efforts continued after the death of Landis in 1944 to reinstate Jackson (which would make him eligible for election to the National Baseball Hall of Fame) and Weaver (deemed by some the least culpable of the eight), even after the deaths of both former players.
 In the 1990s, a petition drive to reinstate Jackson drew 60,000 signatures.
-He has been treated sympathetically in movies such as Eight Men Out and Field of Dreams, and Hall of Famers Ted Williams and Bob Feller expressed their support for Jackson's induction into the Hall.
-Landis's expulsion of the eight men remains in force.
+He was treated sympathetically in movies such as Eight Men Out and Field of Dreams, and Hall of Famers Ted Williams and Bob Feller expressed their support for Jackson's induction into the Hall.
+In 2025, Commissioner Rob Manfred announced that players would be removed from the ineligible list upon their deaths and lifted all extant bans on deceased players, including the Black Sox.